Michigan pesticide applicator review sessions, recertifications credits, and testing options for winter 2023 through spring 2024

-The 2021 Michigan Greenhouse Growers Expo and Great Lakes Expo are being held Dec.
-7-9, 2021, at Devos Place in Grand Rapids, Michigan.
+The 2023 Michigan Greenhouse Growers Expo and Great Lakes Expo are being held December 5-7 at Devos Place in Grand Rapids, MI.
 Attendees will have the opportunity to earn pesticide credits at selected education sessions.

 The IPM Academy is a self-paced online course that uses a combination of videos, resources, and interactive content.
-Those who complete the course can request six RUP credits.
+Those who complete the course can request 6 RUP credits.

 Are there any other opportunities to earn education credits?